MBTA key bus routes: 28

 However, the proposal quickly drew opposition: it had been announced at a press conference by state officials without local officials having even been informed of the project, leading to accusations that the plan was rushed to qualify for TIGER grant funding without community input.
 Residents also objected because the dedicated bus lanes would require removing parking spots and the median strip, and the construction process would disrupt traffic on Blue Hill Avenue for over a year.
 The state withdrew the proposal in late 2009.
 In June 2010, the MBTA replaced 40-foot buses on the route with 60-foot buses; although the swap added capacity on the busy route, residents objected to the removal of some bus stops in hilly Grove Hall to accommodate the longer vehicles.
 In 2012, the Roxbury–Dorchester–Mattapan Transit Needs Study recommended the 28X bus to be implemented with no new infrastructure as an express bus adding additional trips to the corridor.

 In August 2020, the MBTA and the city applied for $15 million in federal funds for a planned $30 million construction of Blue Hill Avenue.
 The project would include center-running bus lanes and be completed by the end of 2021.
 The federal government rejected the funding request in September 2020.
 A second $25 million application was submitted in July 2021.
-A pilot program of free fares and all-door boarding on route 28 is running from August 29, 2021, to February 28, 2022.
+A pilot program of free fares and all-door boarding on route 28 ran from August 29, 2021, to February 28, 2022.
 The $500,000 pilot, funded by the city using American Rescue Plan monies, intends to reduce travel times on the frequently-late route.
-A city-funded program includes fare-free service on routes 23, 28, and 29 from March 1, 2022 to February 29, 2024.
+A city-funded program includes fare-free service on routes 23, 28, and 29 from March 1, 2022 to February 28, 2026.
 In November 2021, the city was awarded a $15 million federal grant (out of $39.5 million project cost) for the Blue Hill Avenue reconstruction.